-Held every third Thursday, apart from August, they are a chance to share and talk about our images and give and receive friendly, constructive comments and advice.
-Members are invited submit up to three digital images (and prints at some meetings) on that month's theme and a single Image of the Month of any subject, taken since the previous Show and Tell meeting.
-Meetings start at 7pm with coffee, tea, and biscuits in The Baptist Schoolroom, Guilsborough Road, NN6 7AD, then we start showing the images at 7:30pm.
+Held every third Thursday, apart from August, these meetings are a chance to share and talk about our images and give and receive friendly, constructive comments and advice.
+Members are invited to submit up to three digital images (and/or prints at some meetings) on that month's theme and a single Image of the Month of any subject, taken since the previous Show and Tell meeting.
+Meetings start with refreshments at 7pm in the Baptist Schoolroom, Guilsborough Road, NN6 7AD, then at 7:30pm we start showing the images.
 Each month's theme is listed below and guidance on how to submit images is at the bottom of this page.
 Non-members are welcome to attend two of these meetings free of charge.

-These meetings take place usually on or around the fourth Thursday, apart from August, and are a great way to increase your photographic skills, experiment, or just have some photo fun.
-They range from tutorials, demonstrations and talks on various aspects of photography - some delivered by professional photographers - to opportunities to ask for advice or an explanation about any aspect of photography.
-Meetings will be held in the Baptist Hall unless otherwise advised and the list of subjects is below.
-Non-members may purchase tickets to talks by external speakers.
+Taking place usually on or around the fourth Thursday, apart from August, Knowledge Nights are a great way to increase your photographic skills, experiment, or just have some photo fun.
+They include tutorials, demonstrations and talks on various aspects of photography - some delivered by professional photographers - to opportunities to ask for advice or an explanation about any aspect of photography.
+Meetings will be held in the Baptist Schoolroom unless otherwise advised and the list of subjects is below.
+Non-members may purchase tickets to attend talks by speakers.

 We try to arrange a couple of visits a year to photographically interesting locations to allow for exploration and practice with like-minded people.
 Occasionally these are organised with other photo clubs which allows us to meet and exchange ideas and tips.

 Take a look below for our meetings and events.
 You can download a Programme Guide and handy leaflet too.